SeaOfNodes/Simple/chapter07/README.md

 ## Detailed Steps

-1. We start by create a new loop `Region`.
-The Loop region gets two control inputs, the first one is the entry point, i.e. the current binding to `$ctrl`, and second one (null) is the back edge that is set after loop is parsed.
+1. We start by creating a new subclass of `Region`, the `Loop`.
+The `Loop` gets two control inputs, the first one is the entry point, i.e. the current binding to `$ctrl`, and second one (`null`) is a placeholder for the back edge that is set after loop is parsed.
 The absence of a back edge is used as an indicator to switch off peepholes of the region and associated phis.